Vinnie Pasquantino Player Props: Royals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.4 K/9, the seventh-best in the league.
+- The Giants pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Giants have the 15th-ranked team ERA among all league pitching staffs (4.59).
+- The Giants' 4.57 team ERA ranks 17th among all league pitching staffs.

-- Giants pitchers combine to give up eight total home runs at a clip of 1.3 per game (to rank 17th in baseball).
+- Giants pitchers combine to rank 21st in baseball in home runs given up (13 total, 1.6 per game).

-- Cobb (0-0) takes the mound for the Giants to make his second start this season.
+- DeSclafani (1-0) starts for the Giants, his second of the season.

-- In his most recent time out on Saturday, the right-hander tossed 3 2/3 innings against the New York Yankees, giving up one earned run while surrendering four hits.
+- His last time out came on Monday against the Chicago White Sox, when the righty went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.